Frank London Brown: Life

-Frank London Brown was born in Kansas City, Missouri, and moved with his family to Chicago at aged 12.
-He graduated from DuSable High School and for a short time attended Wilberforce University.
-Brown enlisted in the U.S. Army, and served as a singer in an Army band.
-He graduated with a bachelor's degree from Roosevelt University, and went onto graduate school at the University of Chicago where he became part of the Committee on Social Thought, earning a master's degree and working toward a PhD.
+Frank London Brown was born to Myrtle and Frank Brown on October 17, 1927, in Kansas City, Missouri.
+In 1939, seeking better opportunities and refuge from racial prejudice, the Brown family relocated to the impoverished neighborhoods on the South Side of Chicago.
+Brown attended Colman Elementary School and DuSable High School, where he discovered his passion for writing, thanks to a supportive teacher.
+His upbringing on the South Side streets, often reminiscent of the harsh realities of life, significantly molded his growth as an artist.
+His formal education was supplemented with enlightened perceptions from his neighborhood, which proved instrumental as he navigated the path to adulthood.
+Brown enlisted in the U.S. Army, and sang baritone in a group, likely inspired by fond memories of the Hi-Jinks.
+He graduated with a bachelor's degree from Roosevelt University, and went on to graduate school at the University of Chicago where he became part of the Committee on Social Thought, earning a master's degree and working toward a PhD.
 While attending school and pursuing his writing, he worked various jobs, including as a union organizer for the United Packinghouse Workers of America.

-Brown was a prolific journalist, writing for the Chicago Defender, Chicago Review, Chicago Sun-Times, Chicago Tribune, Ebony, Negro Digest, and other periodicals.
+In addition to short stories and novels, Brown was a prolific journalist, writing for the Chicago Defender, Chicago Review, Chicago Sun-Times, Chicago Tribune, Ebony, Negro Digest, and other periodicals.
 His coverage of the Emmett Till murder became especially well known.
 A devotee of jazz and blues music (in which genres he sometimes performed as a club vocalist) he wrote a seminal article on Thelonious Monk for DownBeat magazine.

 Brown was diagnosed with leukemia in 1961 and died the following year.